 We'll update this privacy notice regularly to ensure it continues to comply with the latest regulations and best practice.
 This privacy notice was last amended on 18 December 2018.

 Our principal data management system is a Microsoft Dynamics CRM system which is maintained and developed by a third party processor.
 This system enables us to efficiently store any information about our members, former members and other stakeholders in a way that ensures adequate security and only allows people who have the right level of authority to access personal information.
 It also simplifies our responsibilities for data retention and subject access requests.

-b) Visitors to our website
+b) Visitors to our website and social media platforms